srijken/web-www-v2/content/newsroom/articles/buck-et-up-secure-your-aws-s3-buckets-now.en.md

 ## How can I secure my AWS buckets?

-It’s clear that a data breach is one of the last things you want to happen in your organisation.
+A data breach is one of the last things you want to happen in your organisation.
 So, how can you secure your S3 buckets to keep your data safe and out of the hands of cybercriminals?
 It’s simple!
 Just follow these steps:

 ### ✅ Implement least privilege access